-Has Mr H been the victim of a scam, as defined in the CRM code?
+Has Mr T been the victim of a scam, as defined in the CRM code?

-As referenced above, Santander has signed up to the voluntary CRM Code, which provides additional protection to scam victims.
+Santander has signed up to the voluntary CRM Code, which provides additional protection to scam victims.
 Under the CRM Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam (except in limited circumstances).

-The CRM Code doesn't apply to private civil disputes, such as where a customer has paid a legitimate supplier for goods or services but has not received them, they are defective in some way or the customer is otherwise dissatisfied with the supplier.
-So, it wouldn't apply to a genuine investment that subsequently failed.
-And the CRM Code only applies if the definition of an APP scam is met, as set out above.
+The CRM Code also says it doesn't apply to private civil disputes, such as where a customer has paid a legitimate supplier for goods or services but has not received them, they are defective in some way or the customer is otherwise dissatisfied with the supplier.
+So it wouldn't apply to a genuine investment that subsequently failed.

+And the CRM Code only applies if the definition of an APP scam, as set out in it (and as I have set out at the start of this decision), is met.

-I've considered the first part of the definition and, having done so, I'm satisfied that Mr H paid the account he was intending to send the funds to, particularly given that he'd done so previously.
-And I don't think there was any deception involved when it comes to who he thought he was paying.
-So, I don't think the first part of the definition set out above affects Mr H's transactions.
+I've considered the first part of the definition, and having done so I'm satisfied that Mr T paid the account he was intending to send the funds to.
+And I do not think there was any deception involved when it comes to who he thought he was paying.
+So, I do not think the first part of the definition set out above affects Mr T's transactions.

-I've gone on to consider if Mr H's intended purpose for the payment was legitimate, whether the intended purposes he and the company (R) he paid were broadly aligned and, if not, whether this was the result of dishonest deception on the part of R.
+I've gone on to consider if Mr T's intended purpose for the payment was legitimate, whether the intended purposes he and the company (R) he paid were broadly aligned and, if not, whether this was the result of dishonest deception on the part of R.

-From what I've seen and what Mr H has told us, I'm satisfied he made the payment with the intention of investing with the car leasing company.
+From what I've seen and what Mr T has told us, I'm satisfied Mr T made the payment with the intention of investing with the car leasing company.
 He thought his funds would be used to purchase a vehicle which would then be leased out, and that he would receive returns on his investment.
-I haven't seen anything to suggest that Mr H didn't think this was legitimate.
+And I haven't seen anything to suggest that Mr T didn't think this was legitimate.

 I've considered whether there is convincing evidence to demonstrate that the true purpose of the investment scheme was significantly different to this, and so whether this was a scam or genuine investment.

-And the evidence I've seen suggests the car leasing company didn't intend to act in line with the purpose for the payments it had agreed with Mr H.
+But I think the evidence I've seen suggests the car leasing company didn't intend to act in line with the purpose for the payments it had agreed with Mr T.

-Mr H was told his capital would be used to fund specific new vehicles and that it would be secured in his favour until the loan is repaid, by way of a fixed charge.
-But there's no evidence this was the case or that Mr H's funds were secured against a specific vehicle.
+Mr T was told his capital would be used to fund a specific vehicle and the documentation listed one of the key benefits as 'UK asset-back Security'.
+But there's no evidence this was the case or that the consumer's funds were secured against a specific vehicle.

-The FCA also checked a sample of the vehicles the companies held against the DVLA database and found a significantly larger proportion of these were second-hand than R's business model suggested or would support - as it relied on securing significant discounts on new vehicles, which wouldn't be available on second-hand vehicles.
+The FCA also checked a sample of the vehicles the companies held against the DVLA database and found a significantly larger proportion of these were second-hand than the companies' stated business model suggests or would support - as it relied on securing significant discounts on new vehicles, which wouldn't be available on second-hand vehicles.